-This qualifying technology, coupled with RMA’s standard of care, which is Frozen Embryo Transfer (FET) and Single Embryo Transfer (SET), not only mitigates risk of miscarriage but increases chances for a successful pregnancy.
+This qualifying technology, coupled with RMA’s standard of care, which is Frozen Embryo Transfer (FET) and Single Embryo Transfer (SET), not only mitigates the risk of miscarriage but increases chances for a successful pregnancy.

 Fertility care offers additional benefits since tests prior to treatment can determine whether a patient is at risk for miscarriage and, if so, what the contributing factors might be.

 In many cases, RMA fertility specialists can either resolve related issues or work around them in order to optimize chances for an ongoing pregnancy and live birth.
-The close supervision and monitoring that comes with fertility care also helps mitigate risk.
+The close supervision and monitoring that comes with fertility care also help mitigate risk.